 A poorly set up desk or workstation can cause you pain and discomfort, both at work, and away from the office.
 You might feel pain anywhere in your body if your desk is set up incorrectly, but tell tale signs are often discomfort or tension in your neck, back or wrists.

 Who are desk assessments for?

-What is a standard desk assessment?
+What can I expect from a desk assessment?

 Why is this relevant for employers?

 As an employer, it’s important to help your team stay healthy and comfortable at work.
 With desks set up safely, you can help reduce sick days and increase productivity.

 We offer favourable rates to employers who require 5 or more desks assessed in the same place, on the same day.
 Get in touch to find out more.

 Our online desk assessments via video are a great way to find out whether your workstation set-up is causing or contributing to pain and discomfort while working from home.
 The most common problem areas to look out for include the lower back, neck or wrist.